mvexel/OSMQualityMetrics/README.md

 Running the script
 ==================
-With OSMJS compiled, run the script:
+With OSMJS compiled, run one of the scripts:

         /path/to/osmjs -j OSMQualityMetrics.js -l array /path/to/data.osm